socom-coding/league-ranking-service/README.md

     QA - "qa" profile requires a MySQL database and the inserted scripts needs to be ran to create the tables and the datasource config in the application-qa.properties need                to be changed where necesary.

     PROD - "prod" profile requires prod environment setup and config to be made in the application-prod.properties file.

+    To run from ide, you might have to add the springboot start application to the run configuration:
+        -Add Configuration
+        -Add New Configuration
+        -SpringBoot
+        -Name: StartApplication
+        -Main Class za.co.span.assessment.StartApplication
+        -Active Profile dev or qa

 The league-ranking-service is a springboot microservice that exposes two enpoints: